-If AVAST or another anti-virus has flagged Roblox as a concern, please rest assured that Roblox is virus free and does not contain any malware.
+If your anti-virus has flagged Roblox as a concern, please rest assured that Roblox is virus free and does not contain any malware.
 Occasionally, antivirus programs may flag a program incorrectly, which is known as a false positive.
 Here are some suggested solutions to help prevent that from happening, as well as what you can do if it occurs:

 Update Your Anti-Virus

 Sometimes all that you need to do is just make sure that you have the most recent version of your anti-virus program.
 It's possible that they have already patched the problem.
 If this doesn't work, then let's move on to the next possibility.

 Flag The Report as a False Positive